CDL-Quantum/CohortProject_2020/Project_2_VQE_Molecules/Business_Application.md

 ## Step 1: Explain the technical problem you solved in this exercise

-We are using Variational Quantum Eigensolver (VQE) for obtaining the potential energy surfaces (PES) for small molecules.
-Currently, the variational quantum eigensolver (VQE) is the most feasible technique for solving the electronic structure problem on a near term nosiy quantum computer.
-The following molecules have been simulated using both classical and quantum simulations : H2, LiH, H2O and N2.
-H2 and LiH are weakly correlated and H2O and N2 are strongly correlated.
+We use Variational Quantum Eigensolver (VQE) to obtain the potential energy surfaces (PES) for small molecules.
+Currently, the variational quantum eigensolver (VQE) is the most feasible technique for solving the electronic structure problem on a near term nosiy quantum computers.
+We study the PES for following molecules using both classical and quantum methods : H2, LiH, H2O and N2.
+H2 and LiH are weakly correlated while H2O and N2 are strongly correlated systems.
+Classical state-of-the-art methods like CCSD fail to perform accurate calculations for strongly correlated systems.
+Thus, quantum computing methods based on VQE provide a potential solution to this problem.
+These methods not only promise to efficiently perform calculations of larger and complex systems with improved chemical accuracy [1], but also provide an ability to calculate additional properties like charge density, dipole moment etc.[2]

+The VQE hybrid quantum-classical algorithm. (insert picture)

 The quantum subroutine has two fundamental steps :
-1) Prepare the quantum state called anstz
+1) Prepare the quantum state called ansatz.
-2) Measure the expectation value
+2) Measure the expectation value.

 The variational principle bound allows us to use classical computation to run an optimization loop to find their eigenvalue :
-1) Use a classical, non-linear optimizer to minimize the expectation value by varying ansatz parameters
+1) Use a classical, non-linear optimizer to minimize the expectation value by varying ansatz parameters.
-2) Iterate until convergence
+2) Iterate until convergence.

 ![VQE](VQE_Diagram.PNG)

 ## Step 2: Explain or provide examples of the types of real-world problems this solution can solve

+**On the path of achieving quantum advantage for real world applications....**

 There are a number of real world problems this solution can solve, including water treatment, fertilizer manufacturing and more efficient battery production processes.